jays-codes/ud-systemLLD/README.md

 # ud-systemLLD
-Jay's proj repo for Java Data Structures and Algorithms (conducted by P.Singhal - Udemy)
+Jay's repo for Java Data Structures and Algorithms (by P.Singhal - Udemy).
+List below ARE NOT NOTES.
+They are topics covered as of latest, and latest changes as well.